Huegoxaga/notes/os/git.md

 - `git clone URL` Clone repos into the current directory.
 - `git clone URL <FolderName>` Clone repos into the certain directory.
 - `git submodule add URL <FolderName>` import a remote git repo into a subfolder of the current project
+  - Submodule has its own seperate version control which points to a different remote repo
   - A record will be saved in the `.gitmodules` file
 - `submodule update --init --recursive` update submodules
   - `--init` automatically initialize the submodule if the submodule is not yet initialized